davideger/blog/taildrop_on_linux.md

 systemctl --user status tailreceive
 ```

+You'll also have to turn on the `Send Files` feature in your [tailscale features admin page](https://login.tailscale.com/admin/settings/features) if it isn't already enabled.

 ## Background and explanation

 By default, Tailscale on Linux runs as `root` and receives any taildrop